elastic/integrations/packages/azure_logs/docs/README.md

 Use the integration to collect logs from:

-* Azure services that support exporting logs to Event Hub
+* Azure services that support exporting logs to an Event Hub.
 * Any other source that can send logs to an Event Hub

 ## Data streams